yaricom/goNEAT_NS/README.md

 reasonable because neuron #13 effects steering of the agent and need to learn more complex behaviour than neuron #14 (linear velocity control).

-It's interesting to note hidden neuron #91 which seems to learn complex behaviour of backward moving among wall at the right when exit from the maze detected rightward or behind of agent.
-We made such assumptions because it's connections with input sensors #2, #7 (range finders: RIGHT, BACK) and #10, #11 (radar sensors: BACK, RIGHT).
+It's interesting to note hidden neuron #91 which seems to learn complex behaviour of backward moving among the wall at the right when exit from the maze detected rightward or behind of the agent.
+We've made such assumptions because of its connections with input sensors #2, #7 (range finders: RIGHT, BACK) and #10, #11 (radar sensors: BACK, RIGHT).

-The Hidden neuron #293 connected with input sensor #11 (radar sensor: RIGHT) seems to affect agent's steering in the direction of maze exit as most of the times it is at the right bottom relative to the agent.
+The hidden neuron #293 connected with input sensor #11 (radar sensor: RIGHT) learned to affect agent's steering in the direction of maze exit as most of the times it is at the right bottom relative to the agent.

 The hidden neuron #12 which is introduced in seed genome operates as main control-and-relay switch relaying signals from sensors